TashreeqAdams/CDV01_Career_Goals_Reflection_TASADA25144_PTO2503_Group_A-Tashreeq-Adams_CDV01/README.md

 2. **Preparation for Long-term Goals**:

-   - Describe the preparations or groundwork necessary for your long-term aspirations:
    First and foremost the Career Starter course needs to be completed by April 2026.
 This sets the foundation for the transition into the software developer space.
 Additionally it would be a bonus to receive high merit for the course, in which I would be more attractive to employers.

    Once I have obtained and secured the junior or support position, it is imperative that I pay very close detail to the fundamentals and basics, to ensure quality practices are withheld my side.
 As I transition further, learning more in my career, I would like to do more courses, to further my knowledge and set myself up for new roles and higher positions.

    Once my further studies have been completed I would like to be a senior.
 This will take the understanding of many coding languages and frameworks, and the ability to co-ordinate a team.

-   - Consider additional skills, experiences, or qualifications needed.
    The following skills and experiences may be required over the years:

    Year 3: Diploma/Certificate in Dev, GitHub, HTML/CSS/JS, Support certifications.
    Year 4: Cloud certifications, Advanced dev courses, start a BSc or equivalent.
    Year 5: Professional Dev certifications, Scrum, Entrepreneurship courses (I already have a Bachelors Degree in Commerce).

 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

-   - Identify potential obstacles or challenges in reaching your goals
    - Lack of experience: Due to needing to climb up the hiarchy so quickly in limited time I might not be able to acquire all the experience required to reach senior level in time.

    Strategy - a strong portfolio is required including all GitHub projects and freelance work.